dmachard/python-dnstap-receiver/README.md

 **GET /top**

 Get statistics from the dnstap-receiver in JSON format.
-This endpoint accepts a top or stream query for different statistics:
+This endpoint accepts optional arguments in the query:

-- max: number of elements to return
+- max: number of elements to return, default is 10
 - stream: return statistic according to the dnstap identity or all if not provided

 Example request: